Conversion Rate Optimization Pricing: How to Budget Your CRO Plan?

 - Which tools do you currently use to manage your website and analyze its performance?

-- Who are the important stakeholders, and who are the people you need to liaise with on an ongoing basis for the CRO program to work effectively?
+- Who are the important stakeholders, and who are the people you need to liaise with on an ongoing basis for the budget, and pricing of your conversion rate optimization program?

 Once you have this information in place, create a proposal that incorporates the following: